JLBLine/WODEN/README.md

 <!-- > Although ``WODEN`` is still very much a great tool for MWA interferomteric simulations, I (Jack Line) am no longer working in astronomy.
 I'll drop in to advise and/or fix bugs from time to time, but I can't commit to developing new features I'm afraid.
 If you want new features (or even better, want to write new features), please reach out to the [Epoch of Reionisation group at Curtin University](https://astronomy.curtin.edu.au/research/epoch-of-reionisation/).
 They should know if anyone is actively working on/using the software.
 If you end up taking over this project, feel free to delete this message! -->

+> New in version 2.6-alpha:
+ - You can run `HERA` primary beams via `pyuvdata.UVBeam` models, via `--primary_beam=uvbeam_HERA`, and either linking a set of CST files via `--cst_file_list` or a single beam FITS file via `--uvbeam_file_path`.
+ - You can also run the `UVBeam` MWA beam model via `--primary_beam=uvbeam_MWA`, which will use the existing environment variables to read in `mwa_full_embedded_element_pattern.h5`.
+Full support for flagging and dipole amplitudes is implemented in the same way it is for `mwa_hyperbeam`. `UVBeam` does use more memory and far more compute, so be aware.
+It does frequency interpolation however, so gives you more spectrally smooth outputs.
+ - Slightly experimental support to move the array location in a measurement set to a new lat/lon, e.g. you can move a LOFAR measurement set to the MWA lat/lon, and use `EveryBeam` to simulate `LOFAR` at Inyarrimanha Ilgari Bundara (MWA site).
+To do this, have to rotate array positions, but also renormalise each station to a new faux-zenith direction.
+See the example [detailed here](https://woden.readthedocs.io/en/pyuvbeam/examples/relocate_everybeam_array.html) for notes on accuracy.

 > New in version 2.5-alpha:
  - CPU-only mode via `--cpu_mode`!
 You should use this when running with an `EveryBeam` primary beam, as around 70% of all computation time is spent in the primary beam calculation.
 On a cluster, the GPU just sits there doing nothing but costing you and environment.
  - `EveryBeam` is now called directly from `C++` rather than the `Python` wrapper.
 It's a good deal faster that way.